DFE-Digital/login.dfe.infrastructure/README.md

 15. Add Directories Database Name in the keyvault with name `platformGlobalDirectoriesDatabaseName`
 16. Add user Feedback Url in the keyvault with name `userFeedbackUrl`
 17. Add support Email Address in the keyvault with name `supportEmailAddress`
+18. Add service Now url in the keyvault with name `SNContactUrl`